walterfreeman/phy211/syllabus.md

 Makeup exams will not be given except in extreme circumstances involving serious disabling illness (not just a cold), family emergency, or events of singular importance to your personal life that occur on inflexible dates (e.g. your sibling is getting married).
-If you must miss an exam for such a reason, notify Dr. Freeman as far in advance as possible.
+If you must miss an exam for such a reason, notify Walter or Ohana as far in advance as possible.
 I may ask for documentation.
 I may either:

 - assign a time for a makeup exam, written or oral, which will likely be on the following weekend
 - replace your missed exam grade with your grade on the portion of the final corresponding to the same material
+- drop the grade for the missed exam

 **Incompletes:** A grade of "incomplete" may be given to any student who is unable to complete the course material by to the end of the semester due to unavoidable problems outside his or her control.
 This is a "grade pending" status that allows you to finish up the course in the future and then